timm/awk/docs/csv.md

 Read a csv while ignoring columns whose header names include "?".
 Each such line is stored in `it`. e.g.

+    # e.g. reports cells in each line, ignore the "?" columns
     Cols(ing, "data.csv")
     while (Cols_loop(ing)) {
-        print length(ing.it) # reports the number of cells in each line
+        print length(ing.it)

 ```awk
 function Cols(i,file) {